joitapaul/Travel-Project/README.md

 ## 🚀 Features

-- 🧭 Interactive travel homepage with travel destination highlights
+- 🧭 Interactive travel homepage with travel destination
 - 🏖️ Destination cards with images and descriptions
 - 🔍 Search and filter functionality (JavaScript-based)
 - 📱 Fully responsive design for desktop, tablet, and mobile